Astroid5710/msgweb/readme.md

 # MSGweb
 A stunning, innovative, and brand new game site made with all your basic wants + needs in mind.
+# WARNING
+Some parts are currently broken.
+We are aware of these issues and are working to fix them.

 ## Features:
 ### ⭐ STAR ⭐ This repo to show support!